 All Good Things Must Come To An End…

 Goodbye Barcelona, Goodbye Blu Selection

-My time in Barcelona was filled with new impressions and now at the end, I really wonder where the time went.
+My time in Barcelona was filled with new impressions and now in the end, I really wonder where the time went.
 I am so glad that I took this step to move to Barcelona on my own.
 It might be a bit harder at first, but once you settle in, it’s hard to leave Barcelona.
 I am looking forward to being home, but I will miss my time here very much.

 Above all, I am grateful for Blu Selection.
 They have given me so much more than just experience in marketing and recruitment, they have also shown me what it is like to grow together in an organisation and support each other.
 In the end, I think that is what I value the most and I am very grateful to have been able to experience that.
 I have often thought about how lucky I was to have found Blu and to work in such a great environment with great colleagues who make me smile every day.

 I will miss the whole team so much after the warm welcome they gave me.
 I can only recommend an internship or a job at Blu Selection to anyone who might be reading this.
 Make the effort and come to Barcelona, even if it’s only for 6 months… You won’t regret it!